aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### THE SIGNATURE OF A MESS

 When a system is messy, the developers' job becomes «moving the mess from one place to the next, and the next», so that they can add one more inadequately little feature.
-Company earnings fall down, developers frustrate, managers are in rage.
+The company's earnings fall down, developers frustrate, managers are in rage.

 #### WHAT WENT WRONG

 The morals of the «Tortoise and the Hare» story:

-- Slow and steady wins the race.
+- slow and steady wins the race;
-- The race is not to the swift, nor the battle to the strong.
+- the race is not to the swift, nor the battle to the strong;
-- The more haste, the less speed.
+- the more haste, the less speed.

 Most developers work hard, but a part of their brain sleeps – the part that knows that clean, well-designed code matters.